henrywoo/microbert/README.md

 - Based on the BERT architecture from "Attention Is All You Need"
 - Uses Hugging Face datasets and transformers libraries
+- Designed for educational purposes to help learners understand transformer architectures
 - Inspired by educational implementations of transformer models